Nonadiabatic H-Atom Scattering Channels on Ge(111) Elucidated by the Hierarchical Equations of Motion: Discussion

 Experiments have shown that the energy-loss channel is strongly promoted by the incident translational energy.\cite{kruger23} Our results exhibit the same trend: for both $\eta = 1$~eV and $\eta = 3$~eV, the integrated population of the energy-loss channel in Figure~\ref{fig:PE_Ein} increases with increasing incident energy.
 Analysis of the integrated population further indicates that the outgoing population grows with incident energy, consistent with the experimental observation that sticking probability decreases as the incident energy increases.\cite{kruger23,kruger24}

 However, despite capturing this qualitative trend, the simulations do not reproduce the experimentally observed quantitative branching ratio between the elastic and energy-loss channels.
 We attribute this discrepancy to two factors.
 First, our model focuses on scattering at the Ge(111) rest site, whereas the experimental branching ratios reflect statistical averages over multiple surface sites.
 Second, as shown in Figure~\ref{fig:PE_eta}, the atom--surface coupling parameter $\eta$ significantly influences the relative weights of the two channels.
-Yet, as a model parameter, its precise value has not been definitively quantified.

 Then, what magnitude of $\eta$ best corresponds to the actual case?
-Based on the results in Figs.~\ref{fig:PE_eta} and \ref{fig:PE_Ein}, we identify $\eta=3$~eV (strong coupling) as most representative, as the resulting energy-loss channel closely reproduces both the peak position and overall lineshape observed experimentally.\cite{kruger23} This value of $\eta$ also aligns with previous HEOM simulations of H scattering on Au(111),\cite{dan23b} suggesting a relatively consistent atom--surface coupling across different surfaces.
+Based on the results in Figs.~\ref{fig:PE_eta} and \ref{fig:PE_Ein}, we identify $\eta=3$~eV (strong coupling) as most representative, as the resulting energy-loss channel closely reproduces both the peak position and overall lineshape observed experimentally.\cite{kruger23} By contrast, although the $\eta = 1$~eV case exhibits a more pronounced bimodal structure, this feature cannot be taken as evidence that $\eta = 1$~eV is realistic, since its branch ratio also deviates significantly from experiment.
+Moreover, the branch ratio is influenced by factors beyond just $\eta$.
+For example, a larger bandwidth can make the elastic peak in the $\eta = 1$~eV case resemble that in the $\eta = 3$~eV case (see Supporting Information).
+Experimentally, the scattering results correspond to an average over different surface impact sites, so the branch ratio at a single site does not necessarily reflect the overall behavior.
+In particular, for the energy-loss channel, the $\eta = 1$~eV results differ substantially from the experimental observations, as the excess low-energy contributions lead to a marked shift in the peak position and an altered overall lineshape.
+The $\eta = 3$~eV value is also aligned with previous HEOM simulations of H scattering on Au(111),\cite{dan23b} suggesting a relatively consistent atom--surface coupling across different surfaces.